Widi Prasetijono

-Widi Prasetijono (born 4 June 1971) is an Indonesian military officer who is currently a lecturer at the Indonesian Defense University.
-Prior to his appointment, Widi served as the commander of the Diponegoro (Central Java) Regional Military Command from 2022 to 2023 and the commander of the army doctrine, education, and training leadership command from 2023 to 2024.
+Widi Prasetijono (born 4 June 1971) is an Indonesian army general.
+Widi served as the commander of the Diponegoro (Central Java) Regional Military Command from 2022 to 2023 and the commander of the army doctrine, education, and training leadership command from 2023 to 2024.
 Widi entered the army in 1993 and held command of Kopassus and various territorial units during his career.
 His swift promotion in the military was associated to his closeness with President Joko Widodo due to his position as Surakarta military commander during the mayoralty of Joko Widodo and as Joko Widodo's aide-de-camp during the first two years of his presidency.

 Early life and education

 Widi was born on 4 June 1971 in Trenggalek as the third of five children.
 His father, Soeroso, was a retired army soldier who married Nurhayati.
 His two older brothers were Widiharto and Widihartanto, while his two younger sisters were Weni Prasetyowati and Weni Prasetyowati.
 His parents gave him the nickname Pras to differentiate him from his brothers.

 Upon completing his final high school examination, Widi applied for the Indonesian Military Academy.
 He was accepted and underwent four years of military training in the academy.
 He graduated in 1993 and was commissioned as an infantry second lieutenant.

 Widi Prasetijono holds a bachelor's degree in management from the Krisnadwipayana University in 2013.